Normal Endometrial Thickness in Periods & Pregnancy

 Normal Endometrial Thickness for Pregnancy:

-As mentioned earlier, an endometrial thickness of 8 mm or more is generally considered favorable for pregnancy.
+As mentioned earlier, an endometrial of 8 mm or more is generally considered favorable for pregnancy.
 However, the normal range for endometrial thickness during pregnancy is quite broad, and successful pregnancies have been reported with thinner endometrial linings.

 The following are normal endometrial thickness for pregnancy: